 You are not eligible to participate in the Healthcare Flexible Spending Account (FSA) plan if you are currently enrolled in a Health Savings Account (HSA).

-A list of eligible vs ineligible expenses is available on the Resources page.
+A list of eligible vs ineligible expenses is available on the Resources page at effinghamschoolsbenefits.com/resources.

 If your spouse is not employed, your dependent care expenses are not eligible for reimbursement unless your spouse is a full-time student or is physically or mentally incapable of caring for himself / herself.